metno/emep-ctm/Input.rst

     simple tools, like ncview.
 The data is simple to interpret and it is possible to add new countries to an existing file (with appropriate tools).

-    The disadvantage of countrywise NetCDF emissions, is that there are quite a large number of fields, with most of the data being zero.
-    NetCDF will compress the data, but it will still take some time for the model to read all the data.

-"Fraction type" NetCDF emissions:
-    Yearly totals.

-    The total emissions are stored in one gridded map, and in addition information about which country the emission belongs to.

-    The main advantage of "fraction type" NetCDF emissions, is that they will keep the grid flexibility, have a more compact form and be faster to read in.

-    The disadvantage is that the interpretation of the content of the fields is more difficult and it is hard, for instance, to add a new country to the file.
-Total emissions and coverage of countries can easily be visualized, but not emissions from one single country.

-    Description of main fields for "fraction type" NetCDF Emissions :numref:`tab-emisdata`

-    .. csv-table:: Description of main fields for "fraction type" NetCDF Emissions
-        :name: tab-emisdata
-        :header: **Variable name**, **Description**
-        :delim: &

-        ``Ncodes``               & Number of countries sharing the same grid cell ``poll_secNN``           & Pollutant from each sector
-        ``Codes``                & Country code number
-        ``fractions_poll_secNN`` & Fraction of emissions to assign to one country

-Monthly "fraction type" NetCDF emissions.
-    \

-    This is similar to the yearly NetCDF emissions, but there are 12 monthly values for each field.

 Global Ozone